El Gato Negro

 As you walk into the cafe, you are instantly overcome by the mixtures of aromas.
 Freshly ground coffee, cardamom, black and green teas, and ginger swirl together in the air, hovering over the people sitting at tables or buying bags of spices at the counter.
 You almost have the sensation of being in an Arab market in the middle of Buenos Aires.
 Grab a seat and be prepared to relax for an hour or two in the company of a hot drink.

 The truth is that El Gato Negro does have rather daunting prices for its offerings, partly due to the fact that it is a fairly touristy environment these days (as with most historical locations), but also because its coffees and teas are mostly imported and of high quality.
-A delicious delight like the cafe al jengibre, with freshly ground coffee, cream, ginger, honey and cinnamon, will run you AR$9.
-This is quite a lot for a small coffee.
-However, I still think El Gato Negro is worth a visit solely to experience its lovely old world atmosphere.
+A delicious delight like the cafe al jengibre, with freshly ground coffee, cream, ginger, honey and cinnamon, may cost more than a cafe con leche across the street, however, El Gato Negro is worth a visit if only to experience its lovely old world atmosphere.

 Try delicious treats like Irish coffees or vanilla-cinnamon infused teas

-Other treats to try here are their Irish coffees (AR$9-12), which offer a bit of alcohol to warm you up on a chilly day, and their loose leaf teas and infusions (AR$3.50-9) such as vanilla-cinnamon, green tea-orange, green tea-ginger, and mint.
-Don’t miss specialties such as the cafe cardamomo with fresh cardamom seeds (AR$8) or their delightful cappucino (AR$7.50).
+Other treats to try here are their Irish coffees, which offer a bit of alcohol to warm you up on a chilly day, and their loose leaf teas and infusions, such as vanilla-cinnamon, green tea-orange, green tea-ginger, and mint.
+Don’t miss specialties such as the cafe cardamomo with fresh cardamom seeds or their delightful cappucino.
 To accompany your bevarage, El Gato Negro has some tempting desserts and pastries, such as brownies, medialunas, and alfajores.

-If you come to El Gato Negro for a light lunch, you could order a sandwich with ham and cheese (AR$10), some picadas (AR$7-22), or one of their gourmet sandwiches with steak, chicken, or cheese (AR$9-15).
+If you come to El Gato Negro for a light lunch, you could order a sandwich with ham and cheese, some picadas (ham and cheese platters), or one of their gourmet sandwiches with steak, chicken, or cheese .

 El Gato Negro is an acclaimed cafe notable, recognized for its historical importance in Buenos Aires.
 Most of the original wooden furniture has been preserved, and its a fabulous place to sit and watch people come in to relax after an afternoon of dizzying shopping on bustling Avenida Corrientes in the city center of Buenos Aires.